matplotlib/matplotlib/doc/faq/howto_faq.rst

 TODO

-How do I use matplotlib with dhango?
+How do I use matplotlib with django?
 ------------------------------------

 TODO